jbakic/Shielded.Gossip/README.md

 backend.Remove("some key");
 ```

-Another option is to implement the IDeletable interface on a type.
-The idea is that certain
+Another option is to implement the IDeletable interface on a type, and when its
-types can reach a state where it becomes safe to delete them, which they indicate by the CanDelete
-property being true.
-It is important that CanDelete be determined solely by the version and state
-of the object itself, so that all servers that have the same value will see the same bool in this
-property.

-The backend will internally keep deleted values around for some time (default is one minute) to
-make sure the new state is communicated to other servers.
-The value under the key keeps the same
-version, but is marked as deleted.
-This is regarded as a higher version, so you won't be able
-to re-add the same version of data back, at least as long as the server internally remembers the
-removed version.
+CanDelete property becomes true, it will be deleted.
+CanDelete should only depend on
+the state of the object and nothing else.

 What happens if a removed key gets revived later is up to you.
-If you're handling KeyMissing
+If you're handling
-events, you can restore the tombstone from an external storage when needed.
-Or you can react to
+KeyMissing events, you can restore the tombstone from an external storage when needed.
-Changed events and, when a new item is added which should not be there, just remove it again.
+Or you can react to Changed events and, when a new item is added which should not be
+there, simply remove it again.

 ## Expiry

-All Set method variants of both backends accept an extra parameter with which you can ask for
+All Set method variants of both backends accept an expiry parameter.
+For example, to
-an item to expire from the storage.
-For example, to expire a key after 5 seconds:
+expire a key after 5 seconds:

 ```csharp
 backend.Set("some key", someMergeable, 5000);
 ```

-By writing the same value again with only a different expiry you can extend it, in case you
+By writing the same value again with only a different expiry you can extend it, e.g.
-wish to have sliding expiry.
-It is not however possible to reduce the expiry.
-For that you
+if you wish to have sliding expiry.
+It is also possible to activate it for an already
-must write a new, higher version of the data.
-This is due to the nature of the gossip
-implementation - when merging two values which are otherwise equal, the backend simply takes
-the max of the expiry values.
-An exception is if one side did not have expiry, in which case
-the result of the merge will have the expiry of the other.
+existing value.
+But it is not possible to reduce it.

-It is important to note that, to avoid issues with server clock synchronization, the backends
+It is important to note that, to avoid issues with server clock synchronization, the
-do not communicate about the exact time when an item must expire.
-Rather, they send each other
+backends do not communicate about the exact time when an item must expire.
+Rather, they
-the information on how many milliseconds a key has left before it expires.
-Since this number
+send each other the information on how many milliseconds a key has left before it
-does not change during transmission of a message, every time they exchange information about
-a key its expiry can get extended.
-It is therefore not precise.
+expires.
+Thus, expiry is not precise.

 ## The Consistent Backend